bixb922/umidiparser/README.md

 If a track number is specified, then that track number is played.
 This is intended for use with format type 2 files, to play a certain track.
 Format 2 Midi files are not very common.

+### length_us

+Computes and returns the length of the MidiFile in microseconds.

+Be aware that on a microcontroller, calculating the length of a large MIDI file might take a several seconds.
+This is due to the way MIDI files work.
+In order to get the playing length, this method needs to parse the entire file, compute and add the time differences of all events.

+Exceptions:

+*RuntimeError* for format type 2 files.
+It is not possible to calculate the playing time of a format 2 file, since for format 2 files, the tracks are not meant to be merged.

 ## MidiFile properties

+The properties cannot be changed, they are set with the MidiFile constructor.

 ### buffer_size

-Return the buffer_size value.
-A value of 0 means that the file is buffered entirely in RAM.
-This may be faster for playback, but needs as much RAM as the size of the file.

-When specifying a buffer_size greater than zero, for example buffer_size=100, means that a buffer of 100 bytes is allocated per track to read the track data.
-This option allows to read large MIDI files efficiently on microcontrollers with little RAM.
-Files should be on a device that allows random access, i.e. seek functions, such as a SD card or a flash drive.
+Returns the *buffer_size value*.

 ### filename

-Return the file name of the MIDI file, with absolute path.
+Returns the file name of the MIDI file, with absolute path.

 ### format_type

 Returns the MIDI format type as stored in the header of the MIDI file:

-* format_type 0 files are single track MIDI file, should have only one track.
+* format_type 0 files are single track MIDI files.
 To parse a type 0 file, use the MIdiFile object as iterator:

     for event in MidiFile("example.mid"):
         ...process each event

 * format_type 1 files are multitrack MIDI files.
-During playback, this library will merge the tracks into an ordered sequence of events.
+During playback, this module will merge the tracks into an ordered sequence of events.

-To parse a type 1 file, proceed as with a type 0 file.
+To parse a type 1 file, use the same code as with a type 0 file.

 * format_type 2 files are multitrack files where each track behaves like a format 0 single track MIDI file.
 Merging tracks is not allowed.
 Track number "n" can be  parsed as follows: